shabaz123/MiniExperimenter/building-code.md

 Follow the steps at the Espressif website to install the tools.
 As part of the instructions you will be installing ESP-IDF tools, Python 3.x (do not use the default Python 2.7)
 The code was tested with ESP-IDF release 4.1.
 After everything is installed, you will have an ISP-IDF Command Prompt installed on your PC.
 You will use the command prompt to build and to transfer the final binary file onto the ESP32 board.

-NOTE: the instructions here are incomplete; the ESP32 code still needs to be uploaded to Github, this will occur in the coming days.
+Copy the code from GitHub and place it somewhere on your computer, for example a path could be:
+C:\development\miniexperimenter\code\esp-mini-exp

-To build the code, the command is:
+To build the code, open up the ESP-IDF command prompt, navigate to the path (such as C:\development\miniexperimenter\code\esp-mini-exp) and then type:

+(optional): idf.py fullclean

+To perform the build, type:

 idf.py build

+It should create some files in a path C:\development\miniexperimenter\code\esp-mini-exp\build in particular a file called mini_experimenter.bin

 To upload the binary file, plug the USP32 board into your PC and a USB serial port should appear.
 Use Windows Device Manager to identify the COM port number, for instance COM port number 5.
 Next, set the ESP32 board into a boot mode by pulling GPIO0 low, pressing and releasing RESET, and then releasing GPIO0.
 Then enter the following command: